Apply Now for A Grant To Enrich Your Pedagogy Training!

 - Student Development Skills including Technique and Repertoire

 1) Recipient must be current members who have served, or are currently serving, as volunteers in the organization.
 Eligible candidates include board members, committee chairs, and assistants, or those who have volunteered for a minimum of two NEPTA events.
 In addition, all applicants must have belonged to NEPTA for a minimum of two years and must be active teachers in their communities.

 2) Each grant recipient must publish a report in the NEPTA newsletter on their experience and share a summary at a Teacher’s Exchange meeting.

-3) Applications are due by May 1st of even-numbered years.
+3) Applications are due by May 1st of odd-numbered years.

 The Susan B. Demb Teacher Enrichment Fund was established in honor of retired member Sue Demb for the purpose of fostering teaching excellence.
 Sue joined NEPTA in 1969 after then-President, Mildred Freiberg, invited her to a meeting.
 She was just beginning to teach in Belmont and found inspiration and support through NEPTA.
 Over the years Sue served on the Board and as Corresponding Secretary, where she implemented a database to maintain the membership list and print mailing labels.
 Learning to use Microsoft Access enabled her to manage numerous aspects of membership information, and the job was later redefined as Administrative Assistant, including many additional clerical aspects of NEPTA.

 Sue was instrumental in bringing NEPTA to the First Parish of Watertown when parking in Boston at the previous location became difficult.
 In 1995, when the church had an opportunity to replace its Steinway M with a Steinway B, Sue organized a fundraising campaign for the newly-rebuilt piano through NEPTA concerts and member donations.
 As a result of these efforts, NEPTA ultimately contributed almost 50% of the necessary cost.